topseySuave/sms-management-api/README.md

 8. Navigate to the API home `http://localhost:3000/api/v1/`

 ### Other features are
+##### Versioning:
-##### Versioning: the API routes and controllers are version for backward compactability
+The API routes and controllers are version for backward compactability